 However, sleep disruption in sinusitis causes a decreased quality of life and is linked to poor functional outcomes such as impaired cognitive function and depression (11)(12).
-A research study shows that sleep apnea associated with chronic sinusitis can treat effectively when the patient treats their sinusitis (13).
+A research study concluded that a patient with sleep disorders and chronic sinusitis should be treated for both conditions at the same time (13).

 No. deviated septum cannot cause sleep apnea.
 However, it can worse your OSA symptoms.